-A patient requires heart transplant when a doctor refers a patient to be in the end-stage heart failure to a heart transplant centre.
+A patient requires a heart transplant when a doctor refers a patient to be in end-stage heart failure to a heart transplant centre.
 Staff members at the Organ Procurement and Transplantation Network Centre will assess the patient if they are eligible for the surgery.
-If the patient is eligible, they are placed on the waiting list for a donor heart.
+If the patient is eligible, they are placed on the waiting list for a donor’s heart.

 Heart Transplant surgery is done in a hospital when a suitable donor heart is found.
 Post-transplant, the patient undergoes a lifelong health care plan.
 Multiple medicines and frequent medical check-ups are administered.

 The specialists at the heart transplant centre will assess whether a patient is eligible for a transplant.
 Specialists often include a:

 - Cardiovascular Surgeon

 Heart Failure is considered “end-stage” when all possible treatments such as medicines, implanted devices and surgery have failed.
 Some of the factors that can affect the chances of getting a transplant are: